prof-rossetti/intro-to-python/projects/robo-advisor/README.md

 Before requesting data from the Internet, the system should first perform preliminary validations on user inputs.
 For example, it should ensure stock symbols are a [reasonable amount of characters in length](https://www.investopedia.com/terms/s/stocksymbol.asp) (usually somewhere between 1 and 5 characters) and not numeric in nature.

 If preliminary validations are not satisfied, the system should display a friendly error message like "Oh, expecting a properly-formed stock symbol like 'MSFT'.
-Please try again." and stop execution.
+Please try again." and stop execution, preventing a request from being made.

 Otherwise, if preliminary validations are satisfied, the system should proceed to issue a GET request to the [AlphaVantage API](https://www.alphavantage.co/documentation/) to retrieve corresponding stock market data.